LIJUNYI95/SecureML_Ref/README.md

 # Awesome Secure-Machine Learning [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of source of secure machine learning
+> A curated list of source of secure machine learning.
+(Feel Free to send a pull request if you have new papers to add.)